Open Access Policy

 • The name and e-mail address of the corresponding author are published in the paper.

 • Authors of published material have a responsibility to inform the journal promptly if they become aware of any part that requires correcting.
 Any published correction requires the consent of all authors, so time is saved if requests for corrections are accompanied by a signed agreement by all authors.
-In cases where one or some authors do not agree with the correction statement, the coordinating author must include correspondence to and from the dissenting author(s).
+In cases where one or some authors do not agree with the correction statement, the corresponding author must include correspondence to and from the dissenting author(s).

-Changes to authorship
+Changes to Authorship

 Authors should consider carefully the list and order of authors before submitting their manuscript and provide the definitive list of authors at the time of the first submission.
 Any deletion, addition or rearrangement of author names in the authorship list can be made only before the manuscript has been accepted and only if approved by the Editor-in-Chief.

-To request this change, the Editor-in-Chief must receive a letter from the Corresponding Author (at submission.europeanreview@verduci.it) specifying the reason for the change in the author list, along with a written confirmation letter from all authors that they agree with the removal, addition, or rearrangement.
+To request this change, the Editor-in-Chief must receive a letter from the Corresponding Author (at submission.europeanreview@verduci.it) specifying the reason for the change in the author list, along with a written confirmation letter from all authors stating they agree with the removal, addition, or rearrangement.
 In the case of removal or addition of authors, this includes confirmation from the author being removed or added.

 Data and Materials Availability